rogmide/springboard/ReactJS/Assessment/react-1/conceptual.md

 - What are some difference between state and props?

+	> Props are used to pass data from one component to another.
+The state is a local data storage that is local to the component.

+	- Props

+		- The data is passed from one component to another
+		- Is immutable
+		- Props are read-only

+	- State

+		 - The Data is passed within the component only.
+		 -  It is Mutable
+		 - State is both read and write.

 - What does "downward data flow" refer to in React?

+	- Downward data flow is a simple concept that refers to the passing of data and/or functions via props from parent to child components.

 - What is a controlled component?

+	- Controlled Component is under the control of the component's state, they are predictable as are controlled by the state of the component.
+It accepts the current values as props and has better control over the form data and values.

 - What is an uncontrolled component?

+	- Uncontrolled Component is under the control of the DOM so in order to access any values we need the help of refs.
+During his life cycle, the data may be lost and has very limited control over form values and data

 - What is the purpose of the `key` prop when rendering a list of components?

+	- `Key:` is used in React to identify which items in the list are changed, updated, or deleted.
+We can say that `keys` give an identity to the elements.
+Is recommended to use a unique `key` like an `ID` in a database, you can use the index of a list but this is not recommended instead, we can use libraries like `UUID` to generate unique `keys`.

 - Why is using an array index a poor choice for a `key` prop when rendering a list of components?